Reason # 1754 – The Ballad of John and Frank

 J & O appeared that night during the encore as special guests, much to the delight of the unsuspecting crowd.
 It started out innocently enough with a rocking version of Well (baby please don’t go).
 This found Lennon in front of the tightest band he’d ever played with, at his side Yoko was in fine form… doing her thing.

 After a lengthy improv it became apparent that John was understandably out of his element.
 After a few attempts to nudge him back to reality, Zappa narrowly avoided a trainwreck and steered the band into some original material before a blues based form was introduced.
-The brilliant Howard Kaylan and Mark Bolan, aka Flo and Eddie, took over on vocals and introduced a new lyrical theme for the silver tounged song smith to expand upon, Scumbag.
-John happily grabbed onto this new word and sang to save his life while Flo and Eddie draped a potato sack over Yoko.
+The brilliant Howard Kaylan and Mark Volman, aka Flo and Eddie, took over on vocals and introduced a new lyrical theme for the silver tongued song smith to expand upon, Scumbag.
+John happily grabbed onto this new word and sang to save his life, while Flo and Eddie draped a potato sack over Yoko.

 The good news was Zappa and the Mothers had booked a recording truck for the weekend as they were in the process of making the legendary Fillmore East ‘71 album.
 After the show there was an arrangement made so both parties would have access to the tapes, and they could each release their own mixes of the performance.